 (1) A board hearing officer, board member, or the office of victims' services petitions the board for a full board hearing and the board members determine by a majority vote that a full board hearing shall be held.

-(2) The proposed parole or re-parole involves a prisoner serving a sentence for a violation of section 2903.01 or 2903.02 of the Revised Code and a written petition for a full board hearing is filed by one or more of the following:
+(2) The proposed parole or re-parole involves a prisoner serving a sentence for a violation of section 2903.01 of the Revised Code; a violation of section 2903.02 of the Revised Code; the commission of an offense of violence as defined in section 2901.01 of the Revised Code if the offense of violence is a felony of the first, second, or third degree; or the commission of an offense punished by a sentence of life imprisonment and a written petition for a full board hearing is filed by one or more of the following:

 (a) The victim's representative;